Large spots on the child's body. Diseases that cause spots on a child's body

 • Atopic or exudative dermatitis.
 It is he who in most cases is the culprit of bright pink and rough cheeks and butts.
 The appearance of rough white or red spots above the lip and on other parts of the body is his “hands”.
 The root cause of this disease is allergic reactions.

-Factors affecting the appearance of dermatitis
+Factors influencing the appearance of dermatitis

 Dear reader!

-This article talks about typical ways to solve your questions, but each case is unique!
-If you want to know how to solve your particular problem - ask your question.
+This article talks about typical ways to solve your issues, but each case is unique!
+If you want to know how to solve your particular problem, ask your question.
 It's fast and free!

 Genetic predispositions should be studied along all lines - both mother and father.
 Perhaps someone in the family had allergic diseases: urticaria or bronchial asthma.